How do ACH payments and transactions work?

 There are benefits and drawbacks to using ACH payments to get paid and pay bills.
 Here are some to consider:

-Using automatic ACH payments for your recurring bills can be convenient.
-By automating payments through online bill pay, you can avoid having to put a check in the mail every month.
+- Convenient recurring payments: By automating payments through online bill pay, you can avoid having to put a check in the mail every month.
 It can also help you avoid missing due dates if your account is set up to automatically pay your bills on time.
-Plus, payment encryption could make ACH payments more secure than writing checks.

-If you need to send money to a friend, an ACH transaction through a money transfer app—such as Zelle®, Venmo or PayPal®—may be less expensive than a traditional wire transfer.
+- Inexpensive: If you need to send money to a friend, an ACH transaction through a money transfer app—such as Zelle®, Venmo or PayPal®—may be less expensive than a traditional wire transfer.

-Some banks put a limit on how many ACH transfers customers can make each month.
+- Limits on the number of payments allowed: Some banks put a limit on how many ACH transfers customers can make each month.
 Typically, these kinds of rules apply to savings accounts.
 If you’re using your savings account to make ACH transfers, check with your bank about any restrictions.

 ACH payments in a nutshell